-How to save money on Christmas Stocking Gifts is a guest post in collaboration with Top Trumps
+How to save money on Christmas Stocking Gifts is a guest post in collaboration with Top Trumps.

 Can you believe Christmas is just around the corner?
 Have you got all of your gifts yet?

 Christmas stockings are as much a part of the holiday as the Christmas tree and Santa himself.
 Every child looks forward to waking up bright and early on Christmas day to find a stocking full of hidden little surprises.
-It sparks their excitment to see what else might be under under the tree!
+It sparks their excitement to see what else might be under under the tree!

 But stocking were once simple things; a few oranges, some chocolate coins, and, if you were particularly traditional, some pieces of coal were perhaps the extent of it.
 Now, however, stocking fillers for kids have become a major part of the gift-buying extravaganza during the lead up to Christmas day.

 Parents are trying to outdo each other to see who can stuff the most number of small gifts in their child’s stockings.
 Magazines and shopping sites are crammed with lists of stocking ideas.
 Since the size of the gifts is increasing, some parents are buying bigger stockings to hold the expanse of presents.
 Overfilled stockings are now sometimes too big to even hang on the end of children’s beds or mantelpiece!